Hvemmse/mybashrc/README.md

 # mybashrc
-my bash rc / dont use it if you not know what you are dooing.
+my bash rc / don't use it if you not know what you are dooing.
 Bash rc from arch